RasmusLindroth/tut/docs/man/tut.5.md

 # GENERAL
 This section is \[general\] in your configuration file

+## editor
+What editor to use.
+TUT_USE_INTERNAL will use the editor that comes with tut.
+If you want you can set this to $EDITOR to use your environment variable or vim if you want to specify the program directly.
+**editor**=*"TUT_USE_INTERNAL"*

 ## confirmation
 You need to press yes in a confirmation dialog before favoriting, boosting, etc.